 The Impact of Diasporas on the Making of Britain was a major multidisciplinary research programme funded by The Leverhulme Trust and based at the University of Leicester.

-The overall aim of this project is to conduct research into the impact of ancient diasporas on the cultural and population history of Britain and how these events have shaped identities in the British Isles both in the past and in the present.
+The overall aim of this project was to conduct research into the impact of ancient diasporas on the cultural and population history of Britain and how these events have shaped identities in the British Isles both in the past and in the present.

-What makes the programme unique is that its principal purpose is to bring together the expertise from a number of different disciplines in order to create a fuller picture of the complex origins of the British people.
+What makes the programme unique is that its principal purpose was to bring together the expertise from a number of different disciplines in order to create a fuller picture of the complex origins of the British people.

 University of Leicester

 Connect with the University of Nottingham through social media and our blogs.

 Campus maps | More contact information | Jobs